rfmcmillan/pocket-trade/README.md

 To edit the target % for your portfolio allocation:

-1. Click "Edit" button next to the portfolio holding you'd like to change.
+1. Click the "Edit" button next to the portfolio holding you'd like to change.
 An editable input should now appear in the "Target" column.

 2. Enter the new % and click "Submit".

 3. Change any other target allocations you would like.

-4. Click green "Rebalance" button.
-It will produce a dialog with some proposed trades.
+4. Click the green "Rebalance" button.
+This should produce a dialog proposing all of the trades needed to bring your portfolio into balance.

-5. Click "Submit" to submit trades.
+5. Click "Submit" to place the trades.